-We require our non-employee directors to own common stock valued at five times their annual retainers.
-All of our non-employee directors have met their target ownership levels.
-Under our rules, until target ownership is met, at least 50% of a non-employee director's annual compensation fees are paid in shares of our common stock.
-We prohibit non-employee directors from selling their shares until they have met the holding requirement.
-However, they may tender shares: (i) to pay taxes upon the exercise of stock options or the vesting of shares of restricted stock; or (ii) for the exercise price upon the exercise of stock options.
-Stock ownership value is calculated annually.
-Once a determination has been made that the target ownership has been achieved, a decrease in the value of our common stock will not impact the determination.
-Also, after achieving the ownership target, each director is required to hold 50% of the net shares received from exercised options or vested shares of common stock (over and above the target ownership level) for at least two years from the date of exercise or vesting.
+We require our non-employee directors to hold shares of Company stock valued at five times their annual retainers.
+Until target ownership is achieved, 50% of a non-employee director's total compensation will be paid in shares of our common stock.
+Target ownership value is measured annually.
+Once a determination is made that target ownership has been achieved, a subsequent decrease in the Company's share price will not impact that determination.
+Non-employee directors are not permitted to sell shares prior to achieving their ownership target.
+However, a non-employee director may tender shares to: (i) satisfy withholding taxes upon the vesting of restricted stock shares, PSUs or exercise of stock options; or (ii) pay the exercise price upon the exercise of stock options.
+After a non-employee director has met his or her target ownership requirement, he or she is required to retain 50% of the net shares received from any exercised options or vested shares of common stock (over and above target ownership level) for at least two years from the date of exercise or vesting.
+With the exception of Messrs.
+Lowe and Miller, who were appointed as directors on February 18, 2019 and December 17, 2018, respectively, all of our non-employee directors have met their target ownership levels.